auth-global/self-documenting-cryptography/design-documents/g3p.md

 TAGGED-PBKDF2-HMAC-SHA256 uses a parameter padding scheme that doesn't depend on the length of the input parameter.
 Under this constraint, the padding is design to maximize the input length range for which the hashing protocol will operate in constant time.
 In this case, any input from 0-63 bytes long will be processed in constant time.
 Every 64 bytes thereafter will cause the computation of exactly one additional SHA256 block, thus also minimizing the side-channel.

 This is done by ensuring that the length of the padding is of the form (56 + 64 n), with n determined by the length of the parameter's name and the domain tag.
 SHA256's end-of-message padding requires 8 bytes plus 1 bit.
 This is effectively 9 bytes if you constrain SHA256 inputs to bytestrings.
-Thus the parameter padding and the minimum-length end-of-message padding together consume (65 + 64 n) bytes, leaving 63 input bytes left to go before another SHA256 block computation is incurred.
+Thus the parameter padding and the minimum-length end-of-message padding together consume (65 + 64 n) bytes, leaving 63 input bytes left to go before another SHA256 block computation is incurred on the 64th byte.

 ```
 parameter-padding : (